Skype for Business: History

 In May 2013, Microsoft announced that it would allow Lync users to communicate with Skype, a consumer IM platform it had acquired in 2011.
 This initially included support for text and voice communications.
 On November 11, 2014, Microsoft announced that Lync would be renamed Skype for Business in 2015, also adding support for video calls with Skype users.

 On September 22, 2015, Skype for Business 2016 was released alongside Office 2016.
 On October 27, 2016, the Skype for Business for Mac client was released.

 On September 25, 2017, Microsoft announced that Skype for Business Online would be discontinued in the future in favor of Microsoft Teams, a cloud-based collaboration platform for corporate groups (comparable to Slack) integrating persistent messaging, video conferencing, file storage, and application integration.
 Microsoft released a final on-premises version of Skype for Business Server as part of Office 2019 in late 2018, and announced in July 2019 that the hosted Skype for Business Online will cease functioning on July 31, 2021.
-Since September 2019, Skype for Business Online is no longer offered to new Microsoft 365 subscribers, and are being directed to Microsoft Teams instead.
+Since September 2019, Skype for Business Online is no longer offered to new Microsoft 365 subscribers, and they are directed to Microsoft Teams instead.
 The next version of Skype for Business Server will be available with a subscription license.